How do I declare German as my major?

 - Take the signed “Declaration of Major” form back to the Registrar’s Office

 Additionally, you will need to closely examine the student record of classes to ensure that you will be able to finish all required course work prior to your intended date of graduation.

 How am I assigned an advisor?

-Dr. Howards is the advisor for all German majors and minors.
-Once you have officially declared German as your major, Dr. Howards will appear as your advisor.
+Dr. Boyer is the advisor for all German majors and minors.
+Once you have officially declared German as your major, Dr. Boyer will appear as your advisor.